 ABOUT BEAU

-It seems like only yesterday I was driving down to Coolangatta airport to pick up Beau who was born in New South Wales.
-I can still see so clearly the dog crate on top of the Air Cargo vehicle making its way across the tarmac to the office where I was waiting.
+It seems like only yesterday (and not more than 22 years ago) I was driving down to Coolangatta airport to pick up Beau who was born in New South Wales.
+In my mind I can still see the dog crate on top of the Air Cargo vehicle making its way across the tarmac to the office where I was waiting.
 When Beau’s crate was brought into the office, Beau had his back to me.
 I went over to him and looked down and I said ‘Hello Beau’.
 Beau looked up at me and a very special connection was formed between us from that very first moment.
 His tail did not stop wagging.

 It was as if Beau knew he was meant to be with me.